Best Buy Black Friday 2020 deals available now: $30 Roku, $160 Powerbeats headphones, $130 Samsung soundbar and more coming soon

 Deals available now

-This is the lowest price ever for Roku's highly-rated Streaming Stick Plus 4K.
+This is the lowest price ever for Roku's highly rated Streaming Stick Plus 4K.
 The Stick offers hundreds of apps, the excellent Roku interface and a robust, voice-controlling remote.
-We call it the best "streaming stick for the money" and at $30, it's a true bargain.
-Read CNET review.
+We call it "the best streaming stick for the money" and at $30, it's a true bargain.
+Read our Roku Streaming Stick Plus 4K review.

-This is the lowest price we've seen for the UHD version of this excellent WWI flick 1917.
+This is the lowest price we've seen for the UHD version of this excellent WWI flick.
 Best Buy also has several other UHD Blu-rays on sale for $8, including Joker and John Wick 3.
+Read our 1917 review.

-If you're looking for a souped-up activity tracker at a nice price, the Fitbit Charge is on sale for $100 or $50 off.
+If you're looking for a souped-up activity tracker at a nice price, the Fitbit Charge is on sale for $100, or $50 off.
 That's the lowest price we've seen for it.
 We awarded it an Editors' Choice.
-Read CNET review.
+Read our Fitbit Charge 4 review.

-The Death Stranding experience isn't for everyone, but it's certainly an experience and now you can pick it up for a mere $20.
-Read the CNET review.
+The Death Stranding experience isn't for everyone, but it's certainly an experience, and now you can pick it up for a mere $20.
+Read our Death Stranding review.

 This entry-level Samsung soundbar is half off.
 It supplies 2.1-channel sound by way of a soundbar with four 40-watt stereo speakers and a 130-watt subwoofer for a total output of 290 watts.
 That's a good amount of power for the price.